 Internet addiction quells the Marxist revolution

 Capitalism, as we all know, is an oppressive economic system.
-Karl Marx, the German philosopher who ushered in Marxism was strongly against capitalism.
+Karl Marx, the German philosopher who ushered in Marxism, was strongly against capitalism.
 In a Marxist society, all members of the society equally share capital.
-On the other hand, in a capitalist society, fewers members behold capital.
+On the other hand, in a capitalist society, fewer members hold capital.
 These capitalists are said to exploit those who work under them (the working class).
 Marx theorised that the impending Marxist uprising would essentially topple capitalism.
 Having said all this, he also believed that the capitalists would employ tools to distract the working class from bringing about the revolution.

-At this juncture, it is imperative to take note of Frankfurt school’s opinion.
+At this juncture, it is imperative to take note of the Frankfurt School’s opinion.
 According to this school of philosophy, the media acts as an opiate for the people – distracting them from the real problems arising out of capitalism.
-Extrapolating the same concept to internet, Marxism holds capitalism responsible for creation of false needs, false consciousness and mass culture, which enslave people.
-Therefore, capitalists use internet to orchestrate a massive spectacle to distract the working class from bringing forth the revolution that would threaten their standing in the society.
+Extrapolating the same concept to the internet, Marxism holds capitalism responsible for the creation of false needs, false consciousness, and mass culture, which enslave people.
+Therefore, capitalists use the internet to orchestrate a massive spectacle to distract the working class from bringing forth the revolution that would threaten their standing in society.

 Stages of distraction

-Third, as a result, the audience unquestioningly accept the existing social condition which achieves hypnotic passivity and low critical consciousness.
+Third, as a result, the audience unquestioningly accepts the existing social condition, which achieves hypnotic passivity and low critical consciousness.

 Chancing upon an achievement of a friend in social networking sites triggers feelings of self-pity, resentment and envy leading to depression.
 People treat these sites as popular trophy shelves by displaying their strengths and opportunities and not weaknesses and losses.

-Besides depression, another major problem is distortion of one’s self-image.
-Coming across a photo of a friend with size-zero figure or brawny muscles would lead to unnecessary comparisons.
+Besides depression, another major problem is a distortion of one’s self-image.
+Coming across a photo of a friend with a size-zero figure or brawny muscles would lead to unnecessary comparisons.
 People also become too harsh with criticizing one’s appearance.
 They, increasingly, find it difficult to overcome these images.
-Negative body image and low self-esteem has contributed to eating disorders which is a wild rage nowadays.
+Negative body image and low self-esteem have contributed to eating disorders, which is a wild rage nowadays.
 These comparisons result in low self-image.
-This suggests that social networking sites function as expansive magazines which provide a platform for people to compare themselves with consciously constructed version of perfection.
+This suggests that social networking sites function as expansive magazines that provide a platform for people to compare themselves with consciously constructed versions of perfection.
 Therefore, addicts are likely to have dissatisfaction with their appearance and their status of being.

 Conclusion

-The capitalists use the internet to keep the users safely locked up in an illusion which is hard to get out of.
+The capitalists use the internet to keep the users safely locked up in an illusion that is hard to get out of.
 Once in the loop, the users start to believe that a digital action can make them feel better.
 Firmly drawing digital boundaries to be on the greener side is the only way out of the illusion.
-Internet, a quintessential example of a double edged sword, needs careful treatment and balancing from the part of users.
+Internet, a quintessential example of a double-edged sword, needs careful treatment and balancing on the part of users.